TAUSBV/dqf-api/v3/README.md

 * In order to obtain a **sessionId** one must call the [POST /v3/login](http://dqf-api.ta-us.net/#!/Authentication/login) endpoint.
 * The body parameters (_email, password_) are the user's encrypted and Base64 encoded credentials.
 * The encryption algorithm used is **AES/CBC/PKCS5PADDING**
-* The encryption key will also be provided by us.
+* The encryption key will also be provided by us and will be valid on both servers (staging and production).

 Below is a simple Java code snippet for the encryption part using the javax.crypto lib: